 Establish documentation concerning all procedures and records appropriate to these principles and their application.

-The hazard analysis is best undertaken by a team.
+For the best result, the hazard analysis must be undertaken by a team.
 It is important that each area of the business, such as buying and engineering, has a representative in the team.
 This makes sure that all areas of the business are represented.
 There should be at least one member of the team having formal qualifications in HACCP.
 Each team member needs to understand how to use the HACCP principles to assess a process/es.
-This will involve training.
+This will involve training for each member of the team, to different degrees.

 HACCP Review and Maintenance

 Review the plan formally on a regular basis and when you add a new type of product or change the production process.
 Alimenti can act as the expert team member for your team.
-It is important to document the study and any reviews, as well as details of the HACCP team.
-It is imperative that the team at the manufacturing site takes responsibility for implementing and developing the food safety management system and that it becomes second nature.
+It is important to document the study and any reviews.
+The details of the HACCP team must also be noted.
+It is important that the team at the manufacturing site takes responsibility for implementing and developing the food safety management system.
+It then becomes second nature.

 There is a free resource of the FSA website which will take you through the essentials, here.